Impact of our products

 Optimising the life-cycle performance of our cars, delivering real-life safety and ensuring you breathe clean air are key for Volvo Cars.
-Here’s how we deliver on these commitments.
+Here’s how we intend to work towards these visions.

 Electric cars are our future.
-Our first fully electric car will be available for sale in 2019.
+Polestar 2, the first fully electric vehicle based on technology shared between Polestar and Volvo Cars, has been revealed and will be launched in the beginning of 2020.
+The first fully electric Volvo car, the XC40, is planned to be rolled out in 2020.
 All our new Volvo cars from 2019 will have an electric motor in either a plug-in hybrid, mild-hybrid or fully-electric configuration.
 And we’re aiming for electric cars to make up 50 per cent of our total sales by 2025.

 In 2017, we became the first global car company to commit to electrification, a landmark industry-first pledge that was recognised by the United Nations in the UN’s 2017 Global Compact, the world’s largest corporate sustainability initiative.

 “This is about the customer,” said Håkan Samuelsson, president and CEO of Volvo Cars.
 “People increasingly demand electrified cars and we want to respond to our customers’ current and future needs.
 You can now pick and choose whichever electrified Volvo you wish.”

 No one should be killed or seriously injured in a new Volvo car by 2020

 For Jan Ivarsson, Head Of The Volvo Cars Safety Centre, “real-life safety means developing our safety systems based on real collision scenarios with real people.
 Inside and outside the vehicle.
 Helping drivers avoid collisions thanks to intelligent warnings and, if needed, autobrake systems and steering assistance.”